Py-mon/Bulk-Vscode-Restore/README.md

-Bulk-Vscode-Restore restores lost files in vscode by recreating the right file path, name, and restoring the latest save through vscodes's local history.
+Quickly restores numerous lost or deleted files in vscode by recreating the right file path, name, and restoring it through vscodes's local history.

 ## Local History